cassini1010/documentations/docs/Python/logging.md

 import logging
 ```

-To use logging import logging in python file.
+To use logging, import logging in your Python file.

 ```python
 import logging